 The new value must be of the same Type as (or a Type compatible with) that of the variable.

-A set statement may not assign a new value to a parameter within a procedure.
+A set statement may not assign a new value to a parameter within a procedure unless it the parameter is preceded by out in the parameter list.

-You can deliberately generate, or ‘throw’, an exception when a specific circumstance is identified, using a throw statement, for example:
+You can deliberately generate, or 'throw', an exception when a specific circumstance is identified, using a throw statement

 You can test whether another piece of code might throw an exception by wrapping it in a try statement.
 This might arise when calling a System method that is dependent upon external conditions, for example: